143rd Rifle Division: Operation Kutuzov

 Prior to the start of this counteroffensive the 143rd rejoined 13th Army, still in Central Front, and was assigned to 15th Rifle Corps.
 This Army, now with four rifle corps, two rifle divisions, 9th Tank Corps, and various reinforcements, was ordered to attack on the morning of July 15, leading with three rifle corps and the tank corps.
 15th Corps was on a line from Krasnaya Slobodka to Grinevka to Bazhenovo, on the Army's right flank.
 Most of the Front's reinforcements had been concentrated in the Army's sector.
 Extensive reconnaissance was carried out, as well as artillery and air attacks to interfere with defensive preparations.
 Western and Bryansk Fronts had already begun the offensive against the Oryol salient on July 12, and German forces were already shifting northward to meet it.
 The 13th would cooperate 48th and 70th Armies, plus 16th Air Army, to defeat the German forces they faced, and by dusk on July 17 reach a line from Novopolevo to Kamenka to Lebedikha, before developing the attack toward Staroe Gorokhovo, Filosovo, and Nesterovo.

 Central Front attacked at 0600 after a 15-minute artillery bombardment.
-Despite stubborn resistance, based in part on a large number of dug-in tanks, some damaged in the earlier fighting, by 0800 13th Army's advance elements were 2-3km into the German position and had captured Snova, Podsoborovka, and Saborovka before being halted.
+Despite stubborn resistance, based in part on a large number of dug-in tanks, some damaged in the earlier fighting, by 0800 13th Army's advance elements were 2–3 km into the German position and had captured Snova, Podsoborovka, and Saborovka before being halted.
 The next morning 2nd Tank Army entered the breach and penetrated the German formations along the Senkovo axis, which were attempting to hold 13th Army's old front line defenses.
 The armor began advancing north at a quick pace.
 By the end of July 17 the 13th and 70th Armies had completely restored their original positions while 2nd Tanks was well into the original German lines.
 Over the following weeks the Front advanced against a slowly retreating 9th Army until on August 1 the withdrawal to the Hagen position at the base of the salient began, which was completed on August 17.
 Oryol itself fell to forces of Bryansk Front on August 5.
 Before that, the 143rd was removed to the Reserve of the Supreme High Command for rest and rebuilding on July 31.